astimajo/twitter-sentiments-analyzer/README.md

 **Citations:**

-- Tweetscraper script by A. Ablazo, © 2017 (inside tweetscraper_test.py with modifications by Angelo Timajo(me))
+- Tweetscraper script by A. Ablazo, © 2017 (inside tweetscraper_test.py with modifications by Angelo Timajo (me)).
-- Web Design look and ideas from J. Collado 2020 (css design trend)
+- Web Design look and ideas from J. Collado 2020 (css design trend).
+- DevOps and Tech stack consultation from Mr. Adamson Dela Cruz.